-Brittany is a challenging sailing area.
+Brittany is a challenging sailing and charter area.

 The coast in front of the Île de Groix and the Archipelago of Glénan hosts the most famous sailing school - Les Glénans.
 To the southeast lies the peninsula of Quiberon, which is connected to the mainland by a narrow strip of dunes.
 The landscape here is extremely diverse and the peninsula represents the rugged beauty of Brittany very well.

 Between Quiberon and the mouth of the river Vilaine, you find the Baie de Quiberon.
 This bay is very protected and only open to the east, in the north it is bounded by the Gulf of Morbihan and in the south by islands and reefs.
 Crouesty Port, Port Haliguen and Port de La Trinité sur Mer are in this area.
 From this point you can explore many beautiful destinations on day trips such as Belle-Ile, the largest Breton Island.
 On the varied coast of Belle-Ile, there are fine sandy beaches, picturesque villages, coastal cliffs and unusual rock formations like the Grotte de l'Apothicairerie.
 For a sailing trip in the Gulf of Morbihan, one should take several days.
 The island-rich inland sea is well protected and picturesque harbors and meadows are visible from the water.

 Despite the treacherous flow of the Gulf of Morbihan, it is one of the most beautiful sailing areas.
 The entire French Atlantic coast has a better than average yacht charter infrastructure.
 The marinas and ports provide excellent service and are rarely more than 20 nautical miles apart.
 They are usually equipped with pontoons to help gain control in tides.
 Even if there is an unexpected change in the weather, sailing crews can quickly find a safe haven.